 2019 1

-Guillaume Pouthier reveals all the secrets of the vintage 2018, probably the best he's ever made!!
+Guillaume Pouthier reveals all the secrets of the vintage 2018, which is probably the best he's ever made!!

 I want to refer to what Guillaume Pouthier, manager of Les Carmes Haut Brion, told me during my visit at the end of March 2019 – “2018 started as a nightmare and finished like a dream.
 It was vintage of belief – you could choose what you wanted to do with grapes and in which direction concerning vinification you wanted to go”.